Souhan: USA takes silver with baseball team of willing and available

 Twins prospect Joe Ryan said he's going to get to his last minor league stop, in Durham, N.C., and drive himself and key belongings to Minnesota, where he figures to become part of the Saints or Twins roster.

 Tyler Austin, the former Twin, will stay put.
-He plays his home games at Yokohama Stadium and became one of the best hitters in the Olympics, and is producing the kind of season that could attract a few major league scouts.
+He plays his home games at Yokohama Stadium and became one of the best hitters in the Olympics.
+He is producing the kind of season that could attract a few major league scouts.

-Eddy Alvarez will try to become the first silver-medal speed skater to become a big-league regular.
-The Marlins' prospect just missed on gold on the ice, and just missed on gold on the diamond, after adding 30 pounds of upper-body muscle to a bottom-heavy frame that he had built for skating.
+Eddy Alvarez will try to become the first silver medal speed skater to become a big-league regular.
+The Marlins prospect just missed gold on the ice, and just missed gold on the diamond, after adding 30 pounds of upper-body muscle to a bottom-heavy frame that he had built for skating.

 Edwin Jackson, the peripatetic pitcher, will go back to retirement.

-Mike Scioscia, the USA manager, may retire.
-He spoke rhapsodically about hearing his old manager, the Dodgers' Tommy Lasorda, cry while talking about leading the USA to gold in Sydney in 2000, when Doug Mientkiewicz was his first baseman.
+Mike Scioscia, the USA manager, might retire.
+He spoke rhapsodically about hearing his old manager, the Dodgers' Tommy Lasorda, cry while talking about leading the U.S. to gold in Sydney in 2000, when Doug Mientkiewicz was his first baseman.

 Olympic baseball is sporadic and odd.
 This was the first Olympic baseball tournament since 2008 in Beijing.
 The sport isn't planned for Paris in 2024, but America may lobby for it to return in Los Angeles in 2028.

-The U.S. does not send big leaguers to the Olympics, and some teams even refuse to provide their top prospects, so the U.S. team pastes together not-yets and once-weres and hopes for the best, and on Saturday night this coalition of the willing and available almost won the gold.
+The U.S. does not send big-leaguers to the Olympics, and some teams even refuse to provide their top prospects, so the U.S. team pastes together not-yets and once-weres and hopes for the best, and on Saturday night this coalition of the willing and available almost won the gold medal.

-"It was super cool to have this group of guys together," USA outfielder Jamie Westbrook said.
-"We've got veteran guys with World Series rings and we've got some young prospects and everybody mixed in between.
-We really came together, and it was a ton of fun playing with these guys for the last four weeks."
+"It was super cool to have this group of guys together,'' U.S. outfielder Jamie Westbrook said.
+"We've got veteran guys with World Series rings, and we've got some young prospects and everybody mixed in between.
+We really came together, and it was a ton of fun playing with these guys for the last four weeks.''

 Japan starting pitcher Masato Morishita pauses so long during his windup that he can fool you into thinking your screen is frozen, even if you're watching him live.

-The U.S. put two on with two out in the top of the fifth, but Alvarez, the opening ceremonies flag bearer, grounded to short to end the threat.
+The U.S. put two on with two out in the top of the fifth, but Alvarez, the Opening Ceremony flag-bearer, grounded to short to end the threat.

 Japan put together a strong team from its professional league.
 Playing in a stadium devoid of fans kept Japan from having a marked home-field advantage, but many of the workers and volunteers cheered their team.